IntergatedCircuits/hid-rp/README.md

 # HID report descriptor format library

-This project utilizes C++20 language features (notably `constexpr`) to implement a unified standalone library for creating and parsing HID report descriptors.
+This project utilizes C++20 language features (notably `constexpr`) to implement a unified standalone, header-only library for creating and parsing HID report descriptors.
 It's designed to ease the HID report protocol handling on both the HID device and host side.